You’ve Got COVID! Minimize Your Symptoms and Reduce Your Long COVID Risk

 H2 Blockers

-H2 blockers, also known as H2 receptor antagonists, are a class of medications that reduce the production of stomach acid.
-They work by blocking histamine type 2 receptors on the cells that produce gastric acid.
-This decreases the amount of acid the stomach makes, relieving symptoms of acid reflux and gastroesophageal reflux disease (GERD).
+H2 blockers, also known as H2 receptor antagonists, are a class of medications typically used reduce the production of stomach acid.
+They work by blocking histamine type 2 receptors on the cells that produce gastric acid in the stomach as well as cells in other areas of the body, like mast cells, heart muscle cells, and nerve cells.

 A physician-sponsored cohort study found that a combination of Histamine-1 and Histamine-2 receptor blockers (cetirizine and famotidine) resulted in beneficial reductions in inpatient mortality and symptom progression in COVID-19 patients.
 The combo of twice daily doses of both famotidine and an H1-blocking antihistamine (cetirizine, loratadine, fexofenadine, etc.) is also standard treatment for mast cell activation syndrome.

-Examples of H2 blockers include ranitidine (Zantac), famotidine (Pepcid), cimetidine (Tagamet), and nizatidine (Axid).
+Examples of H2 blockers include famotidine (Pepcid), cimetidine (Tagamet), and nizatidine (Axid).
 These medications are available both over the counter and by prescription.

 Baby Aspirin